New Appointments System from 12th June 2017

 New GP appointment system

-From 12th June 2017, our appointment system will be led by GPs.
+From 12th June 2017, our appointment system is led by GPs.
 Your request for a GP consultation will result in a GP telephoning you to discuss your problem.

 Our aims are: